Where the curious find answers.

 You’re active, so why slow down?

 We agree and insist “slowing down” and “aging” aren’t synonymous.
-That’s because we’re an MRC Healthy Living Community, and we know the home you create for yourself in our community shouldn’t disrupt your accustomed lifestyle – not if we can help it!
+That’s because we’re an MRC Life Plan Community, and we know the home you create for yourself in our community shouldn’t disrupt your accustomed lifestyle – not if we can help it!
 We’ll honor you and your independence, and we’ll provide a well-rounded approach to integrated wellness that keeps you contentedly settled and actively thriving.
 So slow down if you wish – or accelerate.
 It’s up to you.
 Please expect to discover new social connections, easy access to a wide range of activities, and the freedom that maintenance-free living provides.

 Why even look now since Stevenson Oaks isn’t open yet?

 Start the conversation now and you’ll have the best available apartment selection, best pricing and the opportunity to be a pioneer for the next few years.
 Plus, the sooner you make your move to Stevenson Oaks part of your long-range plan, the more time you’ll have for unhurried downsizing.

 Stevenson Oaks will offer multiple floor plans and a variety of residency contracts.
 What you pay will depend on what you select.
 To learn the details, contact us today to schedule an appointment.